johnjoeann4/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that optimizing code too early in the development process, without a clear understanding of where the actual bottlenecks lie, can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 Focus first on writing clear, correct, and maintainable code, then optimize only after profiling and identifying genuine performance issues.

+# 2024-03-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity, bugs, and time wastage.
+It's wiser to write clear and straightforward code initially, ensuring correctness and maintainability.
+Once your program is functional and you have identified actual bottlenecks through profiling, you can then target those specific areas for optimization.